- How often do you collect the Portuguese Web and how long does it take?

-Follow our recommendations that will contribute to publish contents that can be preserved for the future.
+Follow our recommendations that will contribute to publishing contents that can be preserved for the future.

-14. What is the difference between Web and Internet?
+14. What is the difference between the Web and the Internet?

 The Web consists of pages and contents connected by hyperlinks.
 One may say that the Internet is equivalent to the roads, and the Web, email and other services are the different vehicles in circulation.